#StandWithUkraine - Stop the Russian invasion

 Leaflet Maps with Open Data APIs

 Learn how to code your own Leaflet map with an application programming interface (API) that continuously pulls the most current information directly from an open-data repository, similar to the Socrata Open Data map you learned about in Chapter 7.
 Leaflet maps can pull and display data from various open data repositories using APIs.
-Figure 12.43 shows an interactive map of North Dakota counties, colored by population density, with emergency medical service (EMS) locations and recent AmeriCorps projects.
+Figure 12.43 shows an interactive map of Hawaii, colored by seismic hazard risk, along with locations of volcanoes and large hotels.

 This map template pulls data from three different open repository sources:

-You can enable Leaflet to pull data from ArcGIS servers using a free esri-leaflet plugin.
-Data from Socrata can be pulled from SODA API using jQuery’s $.getJSON() function.
+You can enable Leaflet to pull data from various ArcGIS services, including MapServer or FeatureServer, using a free esri-leaflet

 To adapt this template for your own project: